 - Economic Damages: This includes calculable losses such as medical payments, lost wages, and rehabilitation costs.
 The greater these costs, the higher the potential value of your claim.

-- Non-Economic Damages: These includes intangible losses like pain and suffering, emotional distress, and less enjoyment of life.
+- Non-Economic Damages: These include intangible losses like pain and suffering, emotional distress, and reduced enjoyment of life.
 These can vary significantly based on the impact of the injuries on your daily life.

-To get a more specific idea of what your Charleston distracted driving case might be worth, it’s advisable to consult with a knowledgeable attorney who can assess all the details of your situation during a free consultation.
-They can provide a ballpark estimate and help you understand the legal avenues available for pursuing the compensation you deserve.
+To get a more specific idea of what your Charleston distracted driving case might be worth, consider speaking with our distracted driving accident legal team serving South Carolina.
+We can assess the details of your situation during a free consultation, provide a ballpark estimate, and explain the legal avenues available for pursuing fair compensation.

 What Damages Can You Recover for a Distracted Driving Accident?